sciZer0/7/v/README.md

-## New Consensus Mechanism or Extremely-Efficient True-Decentralization
+## New Approach to Consensus Mechanism or Extremely-Efficient True-Decentralization

-This new consensus mechanism allows us to achieve consensus highly efficiently.
+This new approach allows us to achieve consensus highly efficiently.

-The new consensus doesn't require stakes from Validators (unlike POS) and,  of course, doesn't require doing massive hash-works (unlike POW).
+Unlike the traditional approach to POS, the new approach doesn't require stakes from Validators, and,  of course, doesn't require doing massive hash-works unlike POW.

-At the same time, the new consensus mechanism uses Solana's Proof-Of-History mechanism and is much like Solana's POS consensus mechanism — but again, consensus is happening without any stakes.
+At the same time, the new approach uses Solana's Proof-Of-History mechanism and is much like Solana's POS consensus mechanism — but again, consensus is happening without any stakes.

 The whole trick is that this consensus might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.